jackyliang/coven-cli/README.md

 Coven CLI is super fast, using local caching to get the busy you the latest programming news.

+### Requirements

+PHP and Mac OS X (the `open` command is currently only supported in Mac OS X. When I have time I will add support for Linux distros)

 ### Installation

     git clone https://github.com/jackyliang/coven-cli.git